-Figure 7: Static pressure coefficient isolines for the flow around the square back Ahmed body in an open domain at Re = 30000.
-Cases 0 (top left), 1 (top right), 2 (middle left), 3 (middle right), 4 (bottom left) and 5 (bottom right).
+Figure 7: Time-mean static pressure coefficient C_p isolines for the flow around the square back Ahmed body in an open domain at Re = 30000.
+Cases 0 (top left), 1 (top right), 2 (middle-up left), 3 (middle-up right), 4 (middle-down left), 5 (middle-down right), 6 (bottom left) and 7 (bottom right).
+Dotted lines refer to positive values while solid lines refer to negative ones where the change in the quantity between each subsequent isoline is equal to 0.2.
+The thick solid line refers to the isovalue 0.0.